Hazel Walker

 Hazel Leona Walker (August 8, 1914 – December 18, 1990) was an amateur basketball player in the 1930s and 1940s.
 She is recognized as one of the greatest amateur basketball players of the era.
 Walker led her college team to the 1934 AAU National Championship, and earned All-American honors.
-She played professionally for the All American Red Heads Team, then left that organization to start her own barnstorming professional basketball team, the Arkansas Travelers.
+She played professionally for the All American Red Heads, then left that organization to start her own barnstorming professional basketball team, the Arkansas Travelers.
 This team played for sixteen seasons against men's teams winning over 80% of their games.
 Walker was inducted into the Women's Basketball Hall of Fame in 2001.

 High school

-Walker was born August 8, 1914 to Herbert and Minnie (Chauncy) Walker in the town of Ashdown AR.
+Walker was born August 8, 1914, to Herbert and Minnie (Chauncy) Walker in the town of Ashdown AR.
 She attended Ashdown High School where she played forward.
 At that time, the game rules divided the court into three sections, and players could not leave their section.
 She was a four-year starter on her high school team, and reached the height of 5'9" by the time she was a senior At that time, Arkansas schools did not hold a state tournament for high school teams, but the AAU teams did.
 Although her AAU team lost in the finals, partly because several of her teammates were recovering from measles, she was elected All-State.